 Population Review, published since 1957, is excited to invite submissions for high-quality quantitative research papers on the broad theme of the Demography of Sexuality.
 Papers may include a variety of topics focused on the quantitative examination of the LGBTQ population, including but not limited to issues concerning measurement, prevalence, segregation, migration, families, labor market, and health.

-This special collection is guest edited by Prof. Amanda Baumle, the editor of the International Handbook on the Demography of Sexuality (2013) and author of the following books: Legalizing LGBT Families: How the Law Shapes Parenthood (2015); Same-Sex Partners: The Social Demography of Sexual Orientation (2009); and Sex Discrimination and Law Firm Culture on the Internet: Lawyers at the ‘Information Age Water Cooler’ (2009).
-In addition, Dr. Baumle has published a dozen articles on sexuality in journals, including the Journal of Marriage and Family, Social Science Research, Social Forces, and Social Science Quarterly.
+This special collection is guest edited by Prof. Amanda Baumle, the editor of International Handbook on the Demography of Sexuality (2013) and author of the following books: Legalizing LGBT Families: How the Law Shapes Parenthood (2015); Same-Sex Partners: The Social Demography of Sexual Orientation (2009); and Sex Discrimination and Law Firm Culture on the Internet: Lawyers at the ‘Information Age Water Cooler’ (2009).
+In addition, Dr. Baumle has published a dozen articles on sexuality in journals including Journal of Marriage and Family, Social Science Research, Social Forces, and Social Science Quarterly.

 Benefits of publishing with Population Review:

 • All articles go through a double blind peer-review process;

 • All accepted articles proceed to publication immediately after acceptance;